Research Projects

 Exoplanets: Detecting Potential Biosignatures

 I have worked on projects with Dr. Ji Wang on determing whether ammonia (a potential biosignature) in hydrogen and nitrogen dominated atmospheres of gas dwarfs is detectable with JWST and Twinkle.
-Gas dwarfs are more amendable targts than Earth-like planets for transit observations because of their larger radii and atmospheric scale heights due to potentially hydrogen-dominated atmospheres.
+We sought gas dwarfs, as they are more amendable targts than Earth-like planets for transit observations because of their larger radii and atmospheric scale heights due to potentially hydrogen-dominated atmospheres.
+To learn more, please check out the papers below!

 Brown dwarfs straddle the mass region between gas giant planets and low-mass stars and can similar atmopsheric properties of gas giants.
 They are observationally easier to charactrize, thus we can learn more about the properties of gas giants by studying them.
 However, brown dwarf companions are rare (<5% occurence rate).
 I have worked on a project that invovled the characterization of a companion at the substellar boundary in the Beta Pictoris Moving Group.
 The object I studied, 2M0443+3723 B had a peculiar nature compared to other similar substellar objects in this moving group.
 Along with this, despite a literature history of proposed membership in the Beta Pictoris Moving Group, current membership tools show low probability of membership, indicating the object may be a kinematic outlier.